lambda-snail/PythonMix/README.md

 # License

-I release everything under the MIT license, unless otherwise stated.
+I release everything in this repo under the MIT license, unless otherwise stated.